lykmapipo/iso-lib-starter/README.md

 If you want to test this library,

-- first clone this repo
+- First clone this repo
 - Install all dependencies
   ```sh
   npm install
   ```
 - Run test
   ```sh
   npm test